 Acorns launched a micro-investing app in 2014 that puts your digital “spare change” to work.
 It became known for its flagship Round Ups feature, which helps users invest a few cents anytime they spend money.

-Stash emerged in 2015 as an auto-investing app, with features focused on setting a schedule of small, automated investments into portfolios that support causes and industries you care about.
+Stash emerged in 2015 with features focused on setting a schedule of small, automated investments into portfolios that support causes and industries you care about.

 Both investment apps have grown since and developed additional features to keep up with the continually creeping competition in fintech.
 These financial companies offer products to help you invest, save, bank, manage money, and prepare for retirement.

 The product offerings in each app look similar, but the features vary, and you have to look into the details to determine which is the best place for your money.

 Acorns and Stash both started as simple micro-investing apps, so the core product of each is a personal investment account.
 Both have expanded, however, to include options for retirement and banking, as well.

 The apps’ offerings are similar, but each has subtly different features, pricing, and capabilities that could make one or the other a better fit for your financial goals and lifestyle.